 It can be difficult to maintain hope in the American Dream.
-The media bombards us with a constant stream of images telling us what the good life is and what things we should have to be successful.
-Even people of modest means can feel the pressure to buy more of what we are told we must have.
+The media bombards us with a constant stream of images telling us what the “good life” is.
+Showing us all the material things that we should have to be successful.
+Even people of modest means can feel the pressure to buy more.
 Imagine how people living paycheck to paycheck and struggling to make ends meet must feel when they read headlines like these:

 - How to Make Your First Million!